 by Dave Archer

-Dave Archer is President/CEO of NCET, a member-supported non-profit that produces educational and networking events to help people explore businesses and technology. www.NCET.org
+Dave Archer is president/CEO of NCET, which produces educational and networking events to help people explore business and technology.
+(NCET.org)